Arushi2650/delta-demo/README.md

 # delta-demo
-this is practice for github & class.
+this is practice for github &amp; class.

+ # teacher
+ aruushi keshari
+ # student
+ arishi